lopea/LopeaMidi/README.md

 ## Supported Operating Systems
   - Linux with ALSA
-  - Windows
-  (Mac OS not tested yet and will not work for now.)
+  - Windows (Must have VS C++ Redistributable in order for this to work)

+  **Note:** Mac OS will not work with this library as I will need a mac to make it work. if you have a Mac and are willing to be my guinea pig for this project, feel free to     contact me.

 ## How To Use
-NOTE: There is no need to add a GameObject or anything, just use these functions in your script and you are good to go.
 ```csharp
 using Lopea.Midi;
 ```
 ### Note/Control Change (CC) input
-To get the value of a note/CC value, use
+To get the value of a note or CC value of any MIDI device, use
  ```csharp
  int MidiInput.GetNoteValue(int noteID);
  int MidiInput.GetNoteValue(int ccID);